 Lee County Parks & Recreation staff has been cleaning county beaches, parks and boat ramps affected by the red tide fish kill.
 The county has hired CrowderGulf, a debris-removal contractor, to assist in cleaning the beaches and shorelines, using both on-land and boat operations.
+To date, the red-tide collection totals 1,361 tons.

-Areas cleaned on land this past week included:
+Areas cleaned on land August 5-12 included: